-In the home’s light and airy wings, many rooms open to outdoor spaces along the waterfront and in the romantic pool courtyard that creates a resort-like setting for outdoor entertaining and also serves as the entry into the charming turret-style foyer.
-Originally Bulman’s art studio, the light-bathed front-to-back living room invites an indoor/outdoor flow to a waterfront terrace and the courtyard, where the fire-lit verandah provides a relaxing spot by the pool in this alluring oasis hidden behind privacy walls adorned in espaliered vines.
+In the home’s light and airy wings, many rooms open to outdoor spaces along the waterfront and in the romantic pool area that creates a resort-like setting for outdoor entertaining and also serves as the entry into the charming turret-style foyer.
+Originally Bulman’s art studio, the light-bathed front-to-back living room invites an indoor/outdoor flow to a waterfront terrace where the fire-lit verandah provides a relaxing spot by the pool in this alluring oasis hidden behind privacy walls adorned in espaliered vines.

 The four bedroom suites feature luxurious master quarters that have the space and privacy of the entire upper level.
 If desired, additional bedrooms could be converted from the office and cabana suite, currently a yoga studio.
 The seemingly endless array of amenities also features a high-tech media room and connoisseur’s wine cellar preserving the original stone wall from France’s Corton wine region.
 Creating its own private world, leaving nothing to be desired, this one-of-a-kind estate is a waterfront paradise of special appeal.

 Audubon Causeway, Manalapan, Florida.
 Hidden away in Old Florida serenity, Point Manalapan is an exclusive guard-gated enclave on Hypoluxo Island, surrounded by the Intracoastal Waterway, with the ocean beach just across the causeway.
 Manalapan residents enjoy deeded privileges at the Five-Diamond Eau Palm Beach Resort & Spa and its La Coquille Club.